Will therapy be difficult?

 How does therapy begin?

-If you would like to get in contact, you are welcome to phone or email.
-When I am in my NHS role in the hospital my phone does not get a signal - so If I am unable to pick up the phone, please leave a message, and I will call you back as soon as I can.
+If you would like to get in contact, you are welcome to email.
+When I am in my NHS role in the hospital my phone does not get a signal - so the phone is not a good method to contact me.

 How long are sessions?